Scholarship season is here and the Niagara Falls Mayor’s Youth Advisory Committee (NFMYAC) wants your applications!

-To be eligible for the scholarship students must be Niagara Falls residents, in their graduating year, attending a school in Niagara Falls, have a minimum average of 75% and demonstrate leadership and involvement in their community and/or school.
+To be eligible for the scholarship, students must be Niagara Falls residents, in their graduating year, have a minimum GPA of 75%, and demonstrate leadership and involvement in their community and/or school.

-- Proof of average of 75% or greater GPA (e.g. transcript or letter from your guidance counsellor).
+- Proof of 75% or greater GPA (e.g. transcript or letter from your guidance counsellor).

 - A minimum of one letter of reference supporting your community and/or school involvement.
 The referee must be personally aware of the extent of your involvement.

-You will also be required to answer the following questions and may want to prepare your answers in advance.
+You will also be required to answer each of the following questions.
+You may want to prepare your answers in advance.

 - Describe one personal quality that makes you a leader in your community and/or school.
 (250 word max.)